IVRL/Cluster/RunAI/README.md

 write your command (`python hello.py` in the above example) directly inside the [runai submit script](scripts/runai_submit_train.sh) instead of passing it as an argument.

-**Volume mounts**: The default volume mounts in the script are for IVRL (`runai-pv-ivrldata2` volume and `runai-ivrl-scratch` volume).
+**Volume mounts**: The default volume mounts in the script are for IVRL (`runai-ivrl-{Your epfl username}-ivrldata2` volume and `runai-ivrl-{Your epfl username}-scratch` volume).
 Please change them if you are in a different lab.
-You can get the list of available volumes using the command `kubectl get pvc -n runai-ivrl-{Your gaspar username}`
+You can get the list of available volumes using the command `kubectl get pvc -n runai-ivrl-{Your epfl username}`

 **Here is a list of handy runai commands:**